Kwong Fuk Estate

 Kwong Fuk Estate (廣福邨) is a public housing estate in Tai Po, New Territories, Hong Kong.
 It is the second public housing estate in Tai Po, built at the reclaimed land at the east of Tai Po Old Market near Yuen Chau Tsai.
 The estate consists of eight residential buildings completed in 1983.

 Wang Fuk Court (宏福苑) is a Home Ownership Scheme court in Tai Po, near Kwong Fuk Estate.
 It consists of eight residential buildings offering 1,987 units built in 1983.
+The apartment complex was destroyed when a major fire broke out on 26 November 2025, killing 168.